Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

-With the realization that many of these possible signatures of the exotic QCD phases are subject to model uncertainties, an attempt was made by some of us in \cite{Bagchi:2015tna} that the above symmetric breaking phase transitions may cause density fluctuations in the core through the formation of topological defects, leading to a transient change of MI tensors components.
+With the realization that many of these possible signatures of the exotic QCD phases are subject to model uncertainties, an attempt was made by some of us in \cite{Bagchi:2015tna} focusing on the fact that these symmetry breaking phase transitions will lead to density fluctuations in the core, especially through the formation of topological defects, leading to a transient change of MI tensors components.
 It was shown in Ref. \cite{Bagchi:2015tna} that the change of diagonal components of the MI tensor may lead to the change of the spin frequency of the pulsars and may be responsible for glitches and/or anti-glitches.
 As the fluctuations are random, there is a possibility of the generation of quadrupole moment leading to the emission of GWs.
-Development of the non-zero MI tensor's diagonal components may also lead to modulations of pulse profile \cite{Bagchi:2021etv}.
-Contrary to the above proposal, there was also a view in Ref. \cite{Madsen:1999ci} that the color superconducting phase associated with the three light flavors might not exist.
-The authors also claimed that two-flavor color superconductivity (2SC) might be marginally inconsistent with pulsar data.
+Development of the non-zero off-diagonal components of the MI tensor may also lead to modulations of pulse profile \cite{Bagchi:2021etv}.
+(We mention that there was also a view in Ref. \cite{Madsen:1999ci} that the color superconducting phase associated with the three light flavors might not exist.
+The authors also claimed that two-flavor color superconductivity (2SC) might be marginally inconsistent with pulsar data.)